Meet Tanzania’s Tribes

 They are characteristically known for keeping to themselves and are a tribe of proud people and fierce warriors known for their stealth ability.
 They are skillful and are also known for their blacksmith skills, beads works, brass bracelets, and necklaces, while also supplying arrowheads to the Hadzabe tribe.
 The Datoga blend in with their environment through their a reddish brown color soil outfit, reddish patched leather dresses, beadworks, bracelets, and necklaces.
 Another cultural identity and feature of theirs that distinguishes them from other tribes is their decorative tattooing around their eyes in circular patterns.

-The IRAQW
+THE IRAQW

 Also known as the Wambulu by Swahili speakers, the Iraqw people are a Cushitic-speaking ethnic group inhabiting the Great Lakes Region of East Africa.
 The Iraqw people have traditionally been viewed as the descendants of a Neolithic Afro-Asiatic peoples who have practiced plant and animal husbandry in the Great Lakes Region.